Is Marijuana used to lower high blood sugar? If so, does this mean I have to refrain from the munchies to get the benefits?

-There is some research that demonstrates, Marijuana, also known as Cannabis Sativa, does have some medicinal properties for people living diabetes.
+Some research demonstrates, Marijuana, also known as Cannabis Sativa, Marijuana, Pot, and weed, has medicinal properties for people with diabetes.

-The American Journal of Medicine reports on a study by the National Health and Nutrition Examination Survey, which was conducted with 4,657 women and men from 2005 to 2010.
-The results concluded that people with diabetes experienced less insulin resistance and lower blood sugar readings, and lower body mass index.
+The American Journal of Medicine reports on a study by the National Health and Nutrition Examination Survey conducted with 4,657 women and men from 2005 to 2010.
+The results concluded that people with diabetes experienced less insulin resistance, lower blood sugar readings, and lower body mass index.
 The results are statistically significant, demonstrating that Cannabis reduces insulin resistance, improving blood sugar levels.

 The Munchies and THC

-There are different marijuana strains that have higher cannabinoids and less THC.
-The assumption is less THC will not stimulate the ghrelin receptors, thereby reducing the desire to eat.
+Different marijuana strains have higher cannabinoids and less THC.
+The assumption is less THC will not stimulate the ghrelin receptors, a hormone that increases appetite, reduces the desire to eat.
 If you are a cannabis user, according to this research, less THC should help with fewer “munchies.”

-Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
+Nadia’s feedback on your question is not a substitute to replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.

 AskNadia and receive her unique perspective on your question.

-Nadia is a diabetes advocate that was not only born into a family with diabetes but also married into one.
-She was propelled at a young age into “caretaker mode,” and with her knowledge of the scarcity of resources, support, and understanding for people with diabetes, co-founded Diabetes Interview, now Diabetes Health magazine.
+With her knowledge of the scarcity of resources, support, and understanding for people with diabetes, she co-founded Diabetes Interview, now Diabetes Health magazine.

-Nadia holds 19 nominations for her work as a diabetes advocate.
-She has been featured on ABC, NBC, CBS, and other major cable networks.
-Her publications, medical supply business, and website have been cited, recognized and published in the San Francisco Chronicle, The Wall Street Journal, Ann Landers advice column, former Chrysler chairman Lee Iacocca, Entrepreneur magazine, Houston News, Phili.com, Brand Week, Drug Topics, and many other media outlets.
+Her publications, former medical supply business, and website are cited, recognized, and published in the San Francisco Chronicle, The Wall Street Journal, Ann Landers advice column, former Chrysler chairman Lee Iacocca, Entrepreneur magazine, Houston News, Phili.com, Brand Week, Drug Topics, and many other media outlets.